LVGL Widgets¶

 action updates the widget’stext

-property, to replace the entire text content.id (Required): The ID or a list of IDs of textarea widgets which you want update.
+property, to replace the entire text content.id (Required): The ID or a list of IDs of textarea widgets to be updated.

 text (Optional, Text property): The text to replace the textarea content.